 Can I get help with my rent?

-If you are on a low income or you are claiming any other benefits, you may be able to get help to pay the rent through housing benefit.
-Find out about claiming housing benefit and/or council tax support.
-This will show how much rent would be covered by housing benefit before you commit yourself to any tenancy agreement.
+If you are on a low income or you are claiming any other benefits, you may be able to get help to pay the rent through Universal Credit.
+You may also be entitled to Council Tax Support.
+Find out about claiming Universal Credit and Council Tax Support.
+This page also provides a link to a benefit calculator so you can check your entitlement.

 What if I think the rent is too high?